RomikGood/price_updater/README.md

 ## price_updater
 Python script that obtains price information for products from Amazon and stores them into a Google spreadsheet.

+## personal
 client_secret.json
-for each user is being generated automatically by google drive Api and sheet API
+for each user can generate by google drive Api and sheet API

 ## Dependencies
 This package depends on the following packages:

-oauth2client
+- oauth2client
-gspread
+- gspread
-selenium
+- selenium
-bs4
+- bs4

 They can be installed using pip.